 - Affiliate Faculty, Structural Biology Initiative

-- Associate Professor of Chemistry and Biochemistry, The City College of New York
+- Associate Professor of Molecular Pathobiology, NYU College of Dentistry

 Since his first class on the subject, Des Georges has been fascinated by protein structures and allosteric control.
 He found electron microscopy to be a compelling tool to study their function and dynamics, and he joined the Linda Amos lab for his Ph.D to learn its techniques.
 He subsequently joined the Joachim Frank lab to learn the single-particle technique during his postdoctoral studies.